pwittchen/spotify-cli-linux/README.md

 --version, -v       shows version
 --status            shows status (song name and artist) --status-short      shows status in a short way
---play              plays the song
+--song              shows the current song name --song-short        shows the current song name in a short way --artist            shows the current artist --artist-short      shows the current artist in a short way --album             shows the current album --playback-status   shows the current playback status (UTF-8) --play              plays the song
 --pause             pauses the song
 --playpause         plays or pauses the song (toggles a state)